N-400 - Naturalization FAQ The Best Advice If Your N-400 Is Denied and Green Card at Risk - Warren Law Firm (1)

 While green card holders are supposed to maintain good moral character, not all applicants who lack good moral character are removable.
 Federal policy states that your N-400 can be denied on grounds of lacking good moral character without facing removal.

 For example, officials will consider extenuating circumstances if you’ve failed to support your dependents or committed adultery.
-It may consider extenuating circumstances for some other less serious offenses.
+It may be considered extenuating circumstances for some other, less serious offenses.
 Officials will also excuse some convictions that are “purely political offenses.”

 Despite the likelihood that officials would not consider the above deportable offenses, if you have been arrested, involved in criminal activity, or have failed to follow through with the good moral character requirement while in the country with a green card, you should discuss this with your immigration lawyer.
 Your immigration attorney will help you determine your risks, but you must be completely honest with your lawyer, or they won’t be able to give you the proper advice.